 Although offered the chance, Eileen felt unable to move out of the family home, and she did not want to report her son or grandson, as she feared she wouldn’t see her family again.

-September 2015, Eileen is now 93 years old.
-Her grandson has moved in to her home, and once again has taken control of her finances, bank card, removed her mobile phone and had the landline disconnected.
+When Eileen turned 93, her grandson moved in to her home, and once again has taken control of her finances, bank card, removed her mobile phone and had the landline disconnected.
 Neighbours heard a disturbance and feared for Eileen’s safety, the police were called and a new referral was made.

 We discover her grandson has a drug and alcohol problem, and despite being removed a number of times by the police and safety measures put in place to keep him away, Eileen always let him return and always declined to prosecute.